 EEC Group Listed by thegentlemen Ransomware Group

-On April 26, 2026, the gentlemen ransomware group added Egyptian engineering conglomerate EEC Group to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack on the company.
+On April 26, 2026, the gentlemen ransomware group added Egyptian engineering conglomerate EEC Group to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack on the company.

 Public reporting indicates the gentlemen posted EEC Group data on their leak portal after the company apparently did not meet the attackers’ demands.
 The exposed material consists of internal files taken from the firm’s networks.
 EEC Group, formally known as Engineering Enterprises for Civil & Steel Constructions S.A.E., operates from its headquarters at EEC Tower in Sheraton Heliopolis, Cairo.
 Founded in 1977 as a construction company, it moved into steel structure manufacturing in 1983 and later became a major telecom infrastructure contractor from 1996 onward.
 The exact number of individuals whose personal information appears in the files remains unknown, and the specific data types have not been fully detailed in available reporting.